Ilusion9/teamflash-announcer-sm/README.md

 # Description
 Players will be announced when teammates flashes them.
-Admins can be notified as well.
+Admins can be informed as well.

+Add "TeamFlashAnnouncer" override in admin_overrides.cfg, so only players with specific flag can be announced about who flashed them.

-Add "TeamFlashAnnouncerAdmin" override in admin_overrides.cfg to change the permissions for the admins which can see who flashed whom.
+Add "TeamFlashAnnouncerAdmin" override in admin_overrides.cfg to change the permissions for admins which can see who flashed whom.

 # Alliedmods
 https://forums.alliedmods.net/showthread.php?p=2683230